aclouthier/auto-marker-label/README.md

 ![Marker Labelling GUI](/images/auto-marker-label-GUI.jpg)

+## Installation
+This code has been tested using Python 3.7.
+The following packages are required and can be installed using pip.
+The version used in testing is listed.
+See requirements.txt for the full list.

+dash==1.14.0
+dash-bootstrap-components==0.10.3
+dash-core-components==1.10.2
+dash-html-components==1.0.3
+mydcc==0.1.22
+numpy==1.19.1
+pandas==1.0.5
+plotly==4.9.0
+scipy==1.5.2
+torch==1.5.1

+[ezc3d](https://github.com/pyomeca/ezc3d) is also required and can be installed using conda 'conda install -c conda-forge ezc3d'

+## Use
 ### Generate Simulated Trajectories
 If you do not have existing labelled motion capture data to train the algorithm, simulated trajectories can be generated.